 You’ve heard the cliche, success is a journey, not a destination.
 In many cases I agree.
 There is more fun in the chasing than in the catching.
-I went fishing with a friend of mine and caught a very large striped bass.
+This blog post is inspired by a story which my friend narrated to me.
+He went for fishing with his friend and caught a very large striped bass.
 He was thrilled and scrambled around to find a camera to take a picture.
-When I bent over to let the fish go, he said, “What are you doing?
+When his friend bent over to let the fish go, he said, “What are you doing?
 We can clean it and fry it up back at the cabin!”
-My reply was, “Man, I don’t want to clean this fish.”
+His reply was, “Man, I don’t want to clean this fish.”
 Then I let him go.

 That story illustrates that the fun is in the pursuit, the chase.
 Success is like that.
 We love the thrill of the chase, the excitement of what’s going to happen, the what ifs, and the hopes that come with them.
 Once you’ve “arrived,” you have to set different goals to get those thrills again.

 To many people think that success is wrapped up in things, but the truth is, success is wrapped up in how you see yourself and how you are able to enjoy your life.
 To have a completely successful life along these lines, you’ll need to consider these six components: